-On the Closing Date, the assets of the Trust will consist of seasoned, re-performing Mortgage Loans that as of the Cut-Off Date have been current for at least the prior 6 months under the MBA Method ("6+ Months Clean Pay History") with an aggregate Unpaid Principal Balance as of the close of business on the Cut-Off Date of approximately \$1,572,659,156.
+On the Closing Date, the assets of the Trust will consist of seasoned, re-performing Mortgage Loans that as of the Cut-Off Date have been current for at least the prior 6 months under the MBA Method ("6+ Months Clean Pay History") with an aggregate Unpaid Principal Balance as of the close of business on the Cut-Off Date of approximately \$564,029,507.
 The "MBA Method" classifies a mortgage loan as 30 days delinquent if the borrower fails to make a scheduled payment prior to the close of business on the day prior to the mortgage loan's next succeeding due date.
 The Mortgage Loans will be divided into three Mortgage Groups.
-As of the Cut-Off Date, approximately 0.51% of the Mortgage Loans were originated utilizing notes and mortgages in an electronic or digital format (("e-notes") and ("e-mortgages"), respectively).
-As of the Cut-Off Date, approximately 6.84% of the Mortgage Loans are on active Temporary Forbearance Plans (but are current).
-Certain of the related mortgagors have requested assistance due to COVID-19 as described in "Risk Factor - Economic Conditions Related to the COVID-19 Pandemic Could Adversely Affect Your Certificates," and we believe it is reasonable to expect that additional mortgagors of the Mortgage Loans may become delinquent after the Cut-Off Date and seek assistance due, in part, to the COVID-19 pandemic.
+As of the Cut-Off Date, approximately 0.07% of the Mortgage Loans were originated utilizing notes and mortgages in an electronic or digital format (("e-notes") and ("e-mortgages"), respectively).
+As of the Cut-Off Date, approximately 3.97% of the Mortgage Loans are adjustable-rate Mortgage Loans that have Mortgage Interest Rates that reset periodically and approximately 0.48% of the Mortgage Loans are on active Temporary Forbearance Plans (but are current).